Trung-0i/Operation-System/Thread/README.md

-Monitoring OS running 1000 thread with/withoud thread lock.
+Monitoring runtime of 1000 thread with/withoud thread lock.